dallday/MK14_Emulator_python/README.md

  The various files

- 	MK14.py          runs the MK14 monitor program.
+ 	MK14.py          runs the MK14 monitor program, if no hex file specified loads Duckshoot.
-	MK14_V2.py 	 runs a different version of the MK14 monitor program.
+	MK14_V2.py 	 runs in debug mode with (maybe ?) a different version of the MK14 monitor program.
 	MK14DuckShoot.py Loads and starts the Duck shoot from the MK14 manual. ins8060cpu.py 	 provides the emulate the SC/MP propcessor. mk14memmap.py 	 provides the emulation of the Memory Map for the MK14.